The COVID-19 Health and Wellbeing Survey provides information about how New Zealanders have been impacted by COVID-19.

 The survey started on 30 March 2020, 4 days after New Zealand moved to COVID-19 Alert Level 4.

-The survey interviews people who have previously taken part in the New Zealand Health Survey and consented to participating in future research.
+The COVID-19 Health and Wellbeing Survey interviews people who have previously taken part in the New Zealand Health Survey and consented to participating in future research.
 The New Zealand Health Survey sample was selected using a stratified, multi-stage sampling design.

 There are some limitations to the sample used, such as small numbers of Asian and Pacific respondents.
 It’s also possible that people who agree to participate in the COVID-19 Health and Wellbeing Survey would answer the survey questions differently to people who decline to participate.
 The survey is conducted in English so only respondents who can speak English are able to participate.